-Secondary, or indirect, impacts to wetlands may occur from the ground disturbances associated with placement and operation of equipment on uplands, particularly in areas adjacent to wetlands, and from the placement of fill to build the embankments and roadbed, which could result in the transport of sediment into wetlands or waterways.
+Secondary, or indirect, impacts to wetlands may occur from ground disturbances in uplands associated with placement and operation of equipment, particularly in areas adjacent to wetlands, from the excavation and filling of HDD entry/exits pits (if needed), from open trenching (if needed), and from the placement of fill to build the embankments and roadbed.
+These activities could result in the transport of sediment into wetlands or waterways.
 Site-specific BMPs to minimize impacts could include silt fencing, soil stabilization blankets, and matting around areas of soil disturbance.
 Bare soils would be vegetated immediately after construction to reduce erosion and stormwater runoff velocities.
 The area of secondary impacts has not been quantified; secondary impacts only require permit authorizations if they result in loss of wetlands (e.g., hydrology is cut off).
 Secondary impacts, if they occur, would likely be negligible to minor and short-term.
 Although they would likely not require permitting, any secondary impacts would be identified in the JPA.